 The Federal Government of Germany has a Chancellor AND a President.
-But for the sake of comparison, the Chancellor most closely aligns with the American President or the British Prime Minister.
+However, for the sake of comparison, the Chancellor most closely aligns with the American President or the British Prime Minister.
 (No, it’s not exactly the same…).

 What does the German Chancellor DO?